aciuffolini/Agentic-Farm-Visit-II/README.md

 ### App Authentication

-**Identity Verification**: The app requires identity confirmation for access.
+**Password Protection**: The app requires a password for access.

-The app will prompt "¿Eres Atilio Ciuffolini?" on launch.
-Only confirmed identity grants access.
+The app will prompt for password on launch.
+Contact **aciuffolini@teknal.com.ar** for access.

 ### Permissions & Access